Safe Use of Computers - Display Screen Equipment (DSE)

 The hazards associated with DSE are often underestimated but bad posture, poor ergonomic design and insufficient breaks can lead to discomfort and sometimes chronic disorders which will affect your home and working life.

 As most of us will use DSE whilst at work, the University has recognised this fact and has committed itself to try and minimise risks arising from DSE use.
-The University will provide suitable equipment, workstations, changes in activity, free eyesight tests and where necessary corrective glasses for its DSE users.
+The University will provide suitable equipment, workstations, changes in activity, free eyesight tests and where necessary corrective glasses for its staff DSE users.

-Online compulsory DSE Self Assessment – please complete the online training.
+Staff Online compulsory DSE Self Assessment – please complete the online training.
 The form will then automatically be sent to your local DSE Assessor for any actions to be completed.

 - Health Problems - Your Questions Answered